Proximitynow19/RangiHubV4/README.md

 <h3 align="center">RangiHub</h3>

   <p align="center">
-    The new version of the RangiHub project start in 2020!
+    The new version of the RangiHub project that started in 2020!
 Includes many new features and a new design.
 Expected to be finished later this year.
     <br />
     <a href="https://github.com/Proximitynow19/RangiHubV4"><strong>Explore the docs »</strong></a>
     <br />